Kingsclear, New Brunswick

 Kingsclear is an unincorporated rural area 20 km west of Fredericton, New Brunswick, Canada.

 The area includes forests, Saint John River shoreline, agricultural land, small businesses, rural residences, and the Mactaquac Dam.
 Access is via the Trans-Canada Highway, and NB Routes 102, and 3.

-Local governance is provided by the Kingsclear Local Service District (KLSD).
-The KSLD does not govern the Maliseet Indian Reserve Kingsclear 6, which forms an enclave.
+Local governance was provided by the Kingsclear Local Service District (KLSD).
+The KSLD did not govern the Maliseet Indian Reserve Kingsclear 6, which forms an enclave.